RomlinGroup/Flatpack/README.md

 **NOTE:** Flatpack is currently experimental.
 Please refrain from using it in production environments.

-Are you looking to use Flatpack on your Linux or macOS device?
-Look no further!
-This quick example will show how easy it is to get started.
-With Flatpack, you can save time and streamline your work processes.
-Give it a try and see for yourself!

 ```bash
 # Install from PyPI
 pip install flatpack==3.2.0